lawrennd/old_talks/_uq/includes/emulation.md

 \newslide{Emulation}

-\slides{\figure{\includediagram{\diagramsDir/uq/statistical-emulation005}{80%}}{In modern machine learning system design, the emulator may also consider the output of ML models (for monitoring bias or accuracy) and Operations Research models..}{statistical-emulation-6}}
+\slides{\figure{\includediagram{\diagramsDir/uq/statistical-emulation005}{80%}}{In modern machine learning system design, the emulator may also consider the output of ML models (for monitoring bias or accuracy) and Operations Research models.}{statistical-emulation-6}}

 \notes{As well as reconstructing an individual simulator, the emulator can calibrate the simulation to the real world, by monitoring differences between the simulator and real data.
-This allows the emulator to characterise where the simulation can be relied on, i.e. we can validate the simulator.}
+This allows the emulator to characterize where the simulation can be relied on, i.e., we can validate the simulator.}

 \notes{Similarly, the emulator can adjudicate between simulations.
 This is known as *multi-fidelity emulation*.
 The emulator characterizes which emulations perform well where.

-If all this modelling is done with judiscious handling of the uncertainty, the *computational doubt*, then the emulator can assist in desciding what experiment should be run next to aid a decision: should we run a simulator, in which case which one, or should we attempt to acquire data from a real world intervention.}
+If all this modelling is done with judicious handling of the uncertainty, the *computational doubt*, then the emulator can assist in desciding what experiment should be run next to aid a decision: should we run a simulator, in which case which one, or should we attempt to acquire data from a real-world intervention.}

 \endif